AriFaradisa/Dell-5570-Hackintosh/README.md

 FOR TEST PURPOSES
-Replace RealtekRTL8100.kext (from Mieze RealtekRTL8100) with this one : RealtekRTL8100.kext.zip
+Replace RealtekRTL8100.kext with this one : https://www.tonymacx86.com/attachments/realtekrtl8100-kext-zip.303340/

+After rebooting my cpu idles at 1.2ghz (as always) but thit time minimum pkg power is at 0.6!!!
+That has a positive impact at both battery consuption and heat producing.

+If anyone willing to try just let me know :

+1) If the above statement happens to you also , and
+2) If ethernet is working , since I only use wifi.

 After rebooting my cpu idles at 1.2ghz (as always) but thit time minimum pkg power is at 0.6!!!
 That has a positive impact at both battery consuption and heat producing.